byronwall/excel-vba-book/book/03-overview-of-basics-of-VBA/03-12-03 Error-Handling.md

 - Match
 - TODO: any others?

-THis can be beneficial because when the function returns an error, you can then turn around and deal with it by checking `IsError`.
+This can be beneficial because when the function returns an error, you can then turn around and deal with it by checking `IsError`.
 If the function throws an error instead, you are forced to use proper error handling to catch the error and attempt to resume state.

 #### common VBA errors

 TODO: add section about 1004

-TODO: add information about ocmpile time errors vs. run time errors.
+TODO: add information about compile time errors vs. run time errors.

 #### common Excel errors